 - Set up Docker on your machine.
 Download the appropriate software from the Docker Hub store, install it on your machine, and configure the various settings required for ArcGIS Notebook Server to use.

-- Obtain your materials from the My Esri website: the software installer, the container images corresponding to your license level, and a postinstallation software utility.
+- Obtain your materials from the My Esri website: the software installer and the container images corresponding to your license level.

 - Install the ArcGIS Notebook Server software on your machine.
 You can do this using the provided installer, or install silently.
 There are separate help topics for these two options.

 - Configure your ArcGIS Notebook Server site.
 The three primary steps are as follows: